OSI’s work touched places both urban and rural — from New Paltz to the Bronx in New York; and from quiet Dillon County to the Charleston, SC region.

 Also this year, OSI’s Community Forest Fund helped to expand three community forests — one in Maine and two in New Hampshire — capping a decade-long effort that granted more than $2 million to support the creation and expansion of 25 community forests.
 In total, these efforts conserved more than 40,000 acres across Maine, New Hampshire, and Vermont.

-Not only did the pandemic lead to increased appreciation for OSI’s celebrated River-to-Ridge Trail, the amenity also hosted several events, including a native tree planting and the release of five rehabilitated peregrine falcons.
+Not only did the pandemic lead to increased appreciation for OSI’s celebrated River-to-Ridge Trail, the amenity also hosted several events, including a native tree planting and the release of six rehabilitated peregrine falcons.
 Additionally, a new partnership between OSI and the Shawangunk Nordic Ski Association will maintain cross-country skiing along the trail starting this winter.

 OSI’s Citizen Action groups also provided refuge for local communities during the pandemic.
 Kelly Street Garden, in urban New York City, provided cooking classes as well as fresh fruits, veggies and herbs for local residents, while Philadelphia-based Honoring the Future continued to harness art to raise awareness for climate change.